Li-ChangC/Li-ChangC/README.md

-# Hi there, I am CC 👋
+# Welcome to CC's corner of the tech world! 👋

-## ✨ A little bit about me ✨
+## 👩‍💻 A little bit about me
+- 🎓 **Education**:
-- 🎓 **Education**: MSIS at Northeastern University
+   - MSIS at NEU

-- 💼 **Previous Experience**:
    - MBBS, MMed (WES-evaluated as MD) at HUST

-   - Underwriter & Project Manager at AIA
-   - Resident at Tongji Hospital
+- 🚀 **My Journey in Tech**:
+   - Transitioned from healthcare to tech, blending analytical expertise with software development to deliver impactful solutions.
+   - Solving challenges feels like completing a puzzle—every piece is a chance to learn and grow.

 - 🌟 **Fun Facts**:
    - My cat's picture is my secret weapon for the perfect avatar.
 Who can resist those whiskers? 🐾